apaszke/apaszke.github.io/_posts/2015-10-07-torch-internals.md

 Anyway, I often get the impression that many people are using Machine Learning libraries as kind of black-boxes with only a high-level API.
-It's as if they weren't interested in how they work, but solely in the output (this is why I like torch so much - it's hackable to the bone).
-I've been using torch for a few months now and I've always been curious how it's built.
-This is why I decided to get down to it and browse the code of TH library, which is at the core of torch.
+It's as if they weren't interested in how they work, but solely in the output (this is why I like Torch so much - it's hackable to the bone).
+I've been using Torch for a few months now and I've always been curious how it's built.
+This is why I decided to get down to it and browse the code of TH library, which is at the core of Torch.

 It's really a great thing to do.
-I'll write more about it in the end of this post, but you should seriously consider doing this too, with your favourite library or framework.
+I'll write more about it in the end of this post, but you should seriously consider doing this with your favourite library or framework too.

 Torch's source is written in plain C, which was very pleasing for me.
 I don't really like many C++ features and although I find it very powerful and flexible,